-Zen Enterprise Server and Cloud Server are designed to support up to many hundreds of concurrent network users when installed on the required hardware.
-They are capable of supporting web, corporate, departmental, and other client-server or web-based applications where reliability and performance are critical.
+Zen Enterprise Server is designed to support up to many hundreds of concurrent network users when installed on the required hardware.
+It is capable of supporting web, corporate, departmental, and other client-server or web-based applications where reliability and performance are critical.